DFCAB utilizes multiple storage vendors for various tasks, ranging from production servers to backup-to-disk and archiving solutions.

 DFCAB has a multifold backup and DR system in place:

 DFCAB performs nightly full backups of all machines as well as transaction log backups for database servers every 15 minutes.
-These backups are maintained on backup storage devices for up to 60 days.
-DFCAB also archives these backups to an archive storage device for a retention period of at least 1 year.
-Finally, DFCAB also archives these backups to encrypted removable media which is rotated weekly and maintained off-site for a period of up to 6 months, achieving a true 3-2-1 backup scheme.
+These backups are encrypted and maintained on a hot backup storage device for up to 60 days.
+DFCAB also archives these encrypted backups to a hardened archive storage device for a retention period of at least 1 year (with immutability).
+Finally, DFCAB also archives these backups to encrypted off-site immutable media and maintains these archives for a period of up to 6 months, achieving a true 3-2-1 backup scheme.

 DFCAB hot-replicates all essential production machines to a secondary system six times daily for DR purposes (every 4 hours).
 DFCAB maintains the 6 most recent replicas of each server to facilitate the immediate recovery of a failed server up to 24 hours old.